unit-00/dearabby/README.md

 ## Application
 Through topic modelling, we are able to extract issues that people are writing in about.
 In a business context, we can use this to detect people's concerns.
 With a time component, we might be able to see how concerns evolve over time.

-A more subtle issue I was able to deal with here is multiclass-multilabel.
-Each articles has multiple categories and by topic modelling we're able to group them for a cleaner classification purpose.
-As we do not have a clean metrics for multiclass-multilabel, to my knowledge.
-However this does also come with the conerns of drowning out more hidden issues people may write in.

 ## Conclusion
 - People are writing in about family, relationship, love, and etiquette issues.